-Continuous variables will be summarized using descriptive statistics (n, mean, standard deviation [SD], minimum, median, and maximum) and categorical variables will be summarized in frequency tables (frequency and proportion) for all volunteers overall.
+Continuous variables (eg, age and height) will be summarized using descriptive statistics (n, mean, standard deviation [SD], minimum, median, and maximum).
+Categorical variables (eg, sex and race) will be summarized in frequency tables (frequency and proportion) for all volunteers overall.